Appeals court upholds DC semi-automatic rifle ban

 "As the District points out, the plaintiffs present hardly any evidence that semi-automatic rifles and magazines holding more than ten rounds are well-suited to or preferred for the purpose of self-defense or sport," the majority opinion said.

-Heller also challenged several registration regulations for handguns, including those that allowed a person to register only one pistol each month, and required that the owner submit the weapon for ballistics identification, attend firearms training and undergo a background check every six years.
+Heller also challenged several registration requirements for handguns which only allowed a person to register one pistol each month, submit the weapon for ballistics identification, attend firearms training and undergo a background check every six years.

 The appeals court sent some of those, including ballistics identification, five hours of training and registration limited to one pistol every 30 days, back to the lower court for further review.